eadmund/cypherback/README.md

 but with some modifications for this unique use case.
 Each backup set is a sequence of backup runs.

-Each backup run is represented by a sequence of records, starting with a start record indicating the public and secret run nonces (two independent 32-bit values unique across all runs within this set), date and the length in bytes of the following records, and ending with the last record.
+Each backup run is represented by a sequence of records, starting with a start record indicating the date and the length in bytes of the following records, and ending with the last record.
 File contents are not stored in the backup run or backup set; rather, each regular file record contains references to its contents.

 To run a backup, first the current backup set is downloaded, then all files which have changed since the previous backup are added to the